The story of Camel's Hump Nordic

 CHSA has now grown from a small, but loyal group of local neighborhood volunteers to a membership of about 100 (and counting) individuals and families from Huntington and nearby towns of the greater-Burlington area, with a directing Board of nine local and active skiers.

-The organization changed its name to Camel’s Hump Nordic Ski Area in 2010, and we just recently (February, 2011) learned that the IRS has recognized CHNSA as a charitable, tax-exempt 501(c)(3) non-profit organization.
-With this recognition, CHNSA is now able to apply for trail grants and undertake a Capital Campaign to help realize our goal of bringing a diverse, high quality AND affordable skiing experience to all those who wish to explore the thrill and beauty of the Camel’s Hump region in winter.
+CHSA, now dba Camel’s Hump Nordic Ski Area, received IRS recognition in February, 2011, as a charitable, tax-exempt 501(c)(3) non-profit organization.
+With this recognition, CHNSA is now able to receive tax-deductible donations and apply for trail grants to help realize our goal of bringing a diverse, high quality, AND affordable skiing experience to all those who wish to explore the thrill and beauty of the Camel’s Hump region in winter.